jackie-dai/Project-1-Overhaul/Section7_MenuScreens/section7.md

 Now that the core gameplay has been implemented, we can now round off our game with menu screens that allow the player to navigate from opening the game to playing it and vice versa.
 Menu screens are a quick way to add polish to your game and improve the user experience, as well as enforcing the style or theme that your game is going for.

+1. Create a GameManager script and UI assets for the GameManager to control
+2. Create scenes for the game to switch between and implement the scene-switching logic

 ## Main Menu
 Head to the *Scenes* folder in the Inspector, and right click to create a new scene with `Create > Scene`.
 Name this scene *MainMenu*, and open the scene.
 Create a `Canvas` (this will also make an `EventManager`), and name it *MainMenuCanvas*.

 Create a `Text` object under the new canvas and name it *TitleText*.
 Increase the font size to 40, and change both alignments to the centered option.
 Change the text to your game’s title.
 (You can choose this name!
 If you don’t care, call it *Awesome Game*)

 Create an `Image` under *MainMenuCanvas* and drag it above *TitleText* in the Hierarchy.
-Notice how the image moves behind the text in the Game view.
 Click on the `Anchor Preset` box on the top left of the `RectTransform` component and click on the bottom right box with 4 blue arrows extending outwards.
 Change the `Left`, `Right`, `Top`, and `Bottom` transforms to 0 to stretch the image toward the edges of the screen.
 These values determine the offset between the respective side of the screen and the asset.

 ![disable view](images/fig8.1.png)
 Fig 8.1

 Change the `Color` of the image to your choice of background color.
+Notice how the text now renders in front of the image in the Game view because we moved the `Text` object above the `Image` object.

 Add a `Button` object to the *MainMenuCanvas* and lower the button either in the scene or by changing the `Y` position to -75 in the `Inspector`.
 Access the *Text* object, the child of *Button*, and change the text to *“Start Game"*.